Heads Up: The Fed continues to raise rates — up 3% this year — making credit card debt even costlier.

 You may have left home, but maybe don’t cut the cord completely just yet.
 Many phone and car insurance plans are cheaper if you sign up with family members, rather than as an individual.
 If your family is on board, this can be one of the easiest ways to go about saving money in college.

-If you’re under 26-years-old, you should be eligible to stay on your parents’ health insurance plan, which may be less expensive than purchasing your own.
-And you might also see if your parents will unofficially keep you on various “family plans” by sharing their logins for things like video streaming services.
+If you’re under age 26, you should be eligible to stay on your parents’ health insurance plan, which may be less expensive than purchasing your own.
+You might also see if your parents will unofficially keep you on various “family plans” by sharing their logins for things like video streaming services.

 8. Sign up for Cash Back Credit Cards